Living wisely despite plotters

 - Never open your front door to anyone; or back door, either.

-- If you suspect that any of your friends, lovers, etc. are out to get you, get them first.
+- If you suspect that any of your colleagues, friends, lovers, etc. are out to get you, get them first.

 Good luck; you'll be needing it.
 Sorry, I can't come to dinner.